Breast Cancer Fundraising Ideas That Really Work

 A great way to show your support for your favorite charity is to have a sign at your garage sale saying that X% of the proceeds will go to X charity.

-By getting your neighbors and friends involved, everyone can pitch in to host one huge garage sale that will not only draw a large number of buyers but a large amount of money.
+By getting your neighbors and friends involved, everyone can pitch in to host one huge garage sale that will not only draw a large number of buyers but a significant amount of money.

-It's important to advertise your garage sale in the newspaper and on signs ahead of time so more people know about your garage sale and the charity you are involved with.
+It's essential to advertise your garage sale in the newspaper and on signs ahead of time so more people know about your garage sale and the charity you are involved with.